aloz/esl2http/README.md

   208 }
 ```
 6. Type `exit` to finish the session.

+How to setup ESL access on FreeSWITCH is out of scope.
+Please read the documentation.

 If you successfully passed the steps above - you can configure and build the microservice.